OperationSpark/snake-fsd/README.md

 <h3 align="center">YOU DO NOT NEED TO OPEN LIVE SERVER FOR THIS TODO</h3>
 <br>

+---

+## 📋 Part 2 Summary: What You've Built

+**Congratulations!** You've completed the foundation of your Snake game.
+Here's what you accomplished:

+✅ **Data Modeling**: Created Objects to represent the snake and apple with properties like position and direction
+✅ **Game Loop**: Set up `setInterval()` to create smooth animation by calling `update()` 10 times per second
+✅ **Visual Elements**: Used jQuery to create and position HTML elements for the snake and apple
+✅ **Game State**: Established the basic structure for tracking score and game components

+**What's working now:**
+- Apple appears randomly on the board
+- Snake head is visible and positioned correctly
+- Game loop is running (even though movement isn't implemented yet)

+**Coming up in Part 3:** You'll add movement, collision detection, and all the game logic that makes Snake actually playable!

+---

 # Part 3 - Completing the Game's Logic

 ## TODO 6: Change the snake's direction